 House Version Senate Version Final Law and Implementation Status Termination Provisions: Section 3(g) would terminate the bill's sanctions against persons who are sanctioned, under the act, for sales of WMD-related technology, if the President certifies that Iran has ceased activities to acquire a nuclear device and has ceased enrichment of uranium and other nuclear activities.
-Title IV would terminate the act's provisions 30 days after the President certifies that Iran has: - ceased support for international terrorism and qualifies for removal from the U.S. "terrorism list" - and, has ceased the pursuit and development of WMD and ballistic missile technology.
-Same as Senate version, which means that the amendments to ISA in this law terminate if the President certifies that Iran has ceased WMD development, and has qualified for removal from the U.S. terrorism list.
-However, the pre-existing version of ISA would continue to apply until the President also certifies that Iran poses no significant threat to U.S. national security, interests, or allies.
+Title IV would terminate the act's provisions 30 days after the President certifies that Iran has: - ceased support for international terrorism and qualifies for removal from the U.S. "terrorism list" - and, has ceased the pursuit and development of WMD and ballistic Same as Senate version, which means that the amendments to ISA in this law terminate if the President certifies that Iran has ceased WMD development, and has qualified for removal from the U.S. terrorism list.
+However, the pre-existing version of ISA would continue to apply until the President also certifies that Iran missile technology. poses no significant threat to U.S. national security, interests, or allies.
 ISA Sunset: Section 3(h) would extend all provisions of ISA until December 31, 2016.
 It is currently scheduled to "sunset" on December 31, 2011, as amended by the Iran Freedom Support Act (P.L.
 109-293).
 No similar provision.
 Sunset provision same as House version ISA to sunset December 31, 2016.
-Additional Provisions That Are N lot Amendments to ISA Modification to U.S. Ban on

-Modification to U.S. Ban on Trade With and Investment in Iran:
+Additional Provisions That Are N ot Amendments to ISA Modification to U.S. Ban on Trade With and Investment in Iran: No provision Section 103(b)(1) would ban all imports of Iranian origin from the United States, with the exception of informational material.
+Currently, modifications to the U.S. trade ban with Iran (Executive Order 12959 of May 6, 1995) that became effective in 2000 permit imports of Iranian luxury goods, such as carpets, caviar, nuts, and dried fruits. - Section 103(b)(2)) generally reiterates/codifies current provisions of U.S. trade ban related to U.S. exports to Iran.
+Provision would prohibit exports to Iran of all goods except food and medical devices, informational material, articles used for humanitarian assistance to Iran, or goods needed to ensure safe operation of civilian aircraft.
+Same as Senate version.
+However, contains a new section that the existing U.S. ban (by Executive order) on most exports to Iran not include the exportation of services for Internet communications.
+Provision also states that the ban on most exports should not include goods or services needed to help non-governmental organizations support democracy in Iran.
+Both provisions designed to support opposition protesters linked to Iran's "Green movement."
+Implementation: In July 2010, Treasury Office of Foreign Assets Control issued a statement that, effective September 29, 2010, the general license for imports of Iranian luxury goods will be eliminated (no such imports allowed).
+This went into effect that day.